KorinahSalleh/Kraken_Example_Sequelize_Boostrap/README.md

 * https://github.com/sequelize/sequelize-expressjs-example

 ## Note
-I'm still working on to add the Login and Role section If you find any typos, errors, bugs or you have suggestions for improvement, please feel free to open an issue.
+I'm still working on to add the Login section
+If you find any typos, errors, bugs or you have suggestions for improvement, please feel free to open an issue.